-Long-life grease (p.
-330)
+Long-life grease ( p.
+342)

-- Mount the rubber dampers and rear sprocket carrier on the rear wheel. - Place the rear wheel in the swingarm and bring the brake disc into contact with the brake caliper. - Mount wheel spindle 2 but do not push it in all the way. - Push the rear wheel forward as far as possible and lay the chain on the rear sprocket.
+- Place the rear wheel in the swingarm and bring the brake disc into contact with the brake caliper. - Mount wheel spindle 2 but do not push it in all the way. - Push the rear wheel forward as far as possible and lay the chain on the rear sprocket.